GearZer0/GitSearch_OnlyGit/README.md

 # GitSearch_OnlyGit
-Display information of a repo
+Display information of a repo using only Git

 ## Usage
-python3 GitSearch_OnlyGit.py "git clone link"
+python3 gitSearch_OnlyGit.py "insert_git_clone_link"